Our Story (1999-Present)

 We premiere Cyrano, a swashbuckling comedy about tragedy, love, loss, and a massive nose, at the Edinburgh International Children’s Festival.

 We welcome two Imaginate placements – Adele Sacks and Heather Fulton who work with us for nine months, to provide them managerial and artistic experience in the theatre for young people sector.
 They support our productions of Holly and Ivy and Cyrano.
-Heather now runs her own theatre company Frozen Charlotte (with link), Adele lives in Canada and still visits us occasionally!
+Heather now runs her own theatre company Frozen Charlotte, Adele lives in Canada and still visits us occasionally!

 Louise Gilmour-Wills joins